flaxtonio/nodejs-flaxton/README.md

 Flaxton Network Protocol
 ==============

-Flaxton protocol is a combination of TCP and UDP standard Transport Layer protocols, created back in 1987.
+Flaxton protocol is a combination of TCP and UDP standard Transport Layer protocols, which are created back in 1987.
 The primary goal is to create a new Transport layer protocol for adding TCP top stability and UDP speed together.<br/>
 Checkout <a href="http://flaxton.io">flaxton.io</a> and learn more about protocol and load balancing tool based on it.